 Dallen is a 13-year-old Tennessee Walker, who was re-homed because he was not getting enough attention where he was—he needed his own person.
 He is very charming, and cocks his head sideways and makes big eyes at you for a treat or a kiss.
 He is Charolette’s companion.

 Reuger is a four-year-old half thoroughbred/half quarter horse.
 His mom was a slaughterhouse rescue, and the rescuer did not know that his mom had a passenger at the time.
 As an adult he was skin and bones when Vanessa brought him home.
-Intended as a jumper, it was discovered that Reuger had a leg deformity which eliminated that possibility—he will live out his life at Spirit Owl Ranch, and has already made friends with Dude.
+Intended as a jumper, it was discovered that Reuger had a leg deformity which eliminated that possibility.
+He’s already made friends with Dude.
 A teenager, he is still learning good boundaries.

 Soup Kitchen is an 11-year-old former racehorse, retired due to injury, and the son of Alphabet Soup (a track winner).
 When Soup was rescued, he had been abused, was underweight, and stressed out.
 Now regaining weight, he is a gentle soul, very mellow and laid back.
 He loves kisses, and twiddling and playing with blankets, buckets, tack, and ties on shirts and hoodies.

 Garfield is a nine-year-old purebred Maine Coon, brother to Bella.
 He raised Angus from a kitten.
 Garfield’s favorite perch is a suitcase, and when he’s on catnip he turbocharges through the house—all 21 lbs. of him.

 Bella is sister to Garfield.
 Originally Tabitha only intended adopting Garfield, but the breeder insisted on a two-for-one.
 Bella raised Tinker from a kitten, likes following frogs, and is the grand dame who keeps them all in line.